 2. Rebuilding trails at the top of Kingsbury Grade (to become the Stinger Trail, finished in 2016)

 3. Create a community bike park (to become the Bijou Bike Park, built in 2015)

-5. Secure a Volunteer Services Agreement with the Forest Service and other land managers to contribute to regular maintenance and trailing building.
+5. Secure a Volunteer Services Agreement with the U.S. Forest Service and other land managers to contribute to regular maintenance and trailing building

-6. Secure permits from the Forest Service to host fundraising events.
+6. Secure permits from the U.S. Forest Service to host fundraising events

-TAMBA has 15 person volunteer leadership team and 30 person volunteer trail crew leader program along with three seasonal part time staff and a budget in excess of $100,000 for 2017.
+TAMBA has a 15-person volunteer leadership team and a 30-person volunteer trail crew leader program, three seasonal part-time staff, and a budget in excess of $100,000 for 2017.